 An exploration of the emergence of urban culture in its present form from its neolithic roots.
 Emphasis on urban life in the New Jersey area, with reference to the peoples and cultures in urban environments world-wide.
-Prerequisites: SO-121 OR UR-151.
+Prerequisites: SO-121 OR UR-151; Course Type(s): Writing Intensive, Core curriculum course.